Skip to main content

 • Have a pattern of difficulties that do not fit neatly under one diagnostic heading and they may need a description of their difficulties that can be used to inform what help and support would be beneficial.

-After an autism assessment within Child Development and Neurodisability (Ryegate)
+After an autism assessment within Community Paediatrics and Neurodisability (Ryegate)

 Once the assessment has been completed, a report will be sent to you and to your child’s GP to summarise the assessment and our conclusion regarding a diagnosis.
 This report may include recommendations to support your child or may signpost to other agencies or resources for further support or information.